Quality & Metrics Guide

 Why cap the metrics instead of just adding the raw numbers?

-Because huge outliers can distort the sort.
-A domain with enormous traffic or backlink counts should not automatically outrank a cleaner, older, more trustworthy domain with a healthier overall profile.
+Caps keep the score balanced.
+Very large traffic or backlink counts are useful signals, but they should not automatically outrank a cleaner, older domain with a stronger overall profile.

 Why can a lower-TF domain still outrank a higher-TF one?